-Leveraging on the experience of PSD2, I see four pillars of the Open Finance framework were experiences can be drawn: namely the scope of data, consent management, security requirements, and communication and interface requirements.
+Leveraging on the experience of PSD2, I see four pillars of the Open Finance framework where experiences can be drawn: namely the scope of data, consent management, security requirements, and communication and interface requirements.

-In relation to the scope of the data, it should be clear which types of data can be accessed and which types not, what data should be accessible free of charge and what data to be monetised, as well as whether the framework will cover online access to data only or access through other protocols and interfaces.
-Another related aspect is to set out clearly in level-1 the interplay with the requirements of GDPR to avoid overlapping requirements and uncertainty for market participants.
+It should be clear which types of data can be accessed and which types not, what data should be accessible free of charge and what data to be monetised, as well as whether the framework will cover online access to data only or access through other protocols and interfaces.
+Another related aspect is to set out clearly the interplay with the requirements of GDPR to avoid overlapping requirements and uncertainty for market participants.